 Your doctor can help minimize or manage other leukemia-related conditions, like depression, difficulty sleeping, and anemia, to improve cognition.

-The United States Food and Drug Administration has not approved any medications to treat chemo brain itself.
+The U.S. Food and Drug Administration (FDA) has not approved any medications to treat chemo brain itself.
 However, other medications — such as those used to treat attention deficit hyperactivity disorder, Alzheimer’s disease, and sleep disorders — may help manage this symptom for some people.

 Your doctor may recommend working with a professional, such as a neuropsychologist, who specializes in helping people manage cognitive conditions.
 This approach is sometimes called cognitive remediation or cognitive rehabilitation.
 Neuropsychologists or other specialists can suggest ways of improving your memory and adapting your daily routine to work with your chemo fog symptoms.